-- Jack up the rear of the motorcycle. (♥ p.
-56) - Jack up the front of the motorcycle. (\ p.
+Jack up the motorcycle. (♥ p.
 55)

-Cover the motorcycle with a porous sheet or blanket.
+- Cover the motorcycle with a porous sheet or blanket.

 Do not use non-porous materials since they prevent humidity from escaping, thus causing corrosion.

 Avoid running the engine for a short time only.
 Since the engine cannot warm up properly, the water vapor produced during combustion condenses and causes valves and exhaust system to rust.